sztaki-hu/ProSeqqo/Documentation/TaskDefinition.md

 #### OverrideCost

-The list of records that directly define the cost of A, B positions, overrides the result of `DistanceFunctions`.
+The list of records that directly define A, B positions' cost overrides the result of `DistanceFunctions`.
 Bidirectional is false by default (applied only on A->B), else cost override also used for B->A. Different type of resource methods able to modify this overridden value.

 | Param                    | Type |Rule   |
 | ------------------------ | ---- |------ |